phetsims/paper-land/docs/WISHLIST.md

   - Aruco Markers \[beholder\](  <ins>https://github.com/project-beholder/beholder-detection</ins>)

 ## Virtual "Preview" Program Features

 - Reference marks on virtual papers in Camera overlay that make it easier to line them up relative to each other
 - Whiskers drawn on Camera overlay
-- Making the virtual paper manipulation embodied by harnessing computervision hand tracking/gesture support (e.g., MediaPipe).
+- Making the virtual paper manipulation embodied by harnessing computer vision hand tracking/gesture support (e.g., MediaPipe).

 ## Camera Control

+- Some efforts have been made in <https://github.com/phetsims/paper-land/issues/56>, but have not been stabilized.
 - Exposure control (Automatic Exposure Adjustment)
 - White Balance control (Automatic White Balance Adjustment)
 - Focus control (automatic focus adjustment)

-## Interface and Database Interaction:
+## Interface and Database Interaction

-- Delay the sending of the DELETE query to the database for 5 seconds and allow user to press an UNDO button that appears or swaps with the Delete button.
-Would need some additional design, but might be nicer from the UX side and program security.
-- Overhaul Spaces and make it easier to copy programs
+- Local storage option to replace PostGreSQL database for program storage and execution.